 - The Raise the Wage Act sets an appropriate wage floor for the nation.
 States and localities can and should continue to establish higher minimums, but a regional approach at the federal level would only lock in the low wages that prevail in some regions—disproportionately suppressing wages for workers of color, especially Black workers in the South.

 - A robust body of evidence examining the impact of state and local minimum wage increases concludes that such measures have worked exactly as intended—boosting incomes for workers and their families without costing jobs.
-Raising the minimum wage also can be expected to benefit communities and the broader economy as workers spend their higher earnings at local businesses, and higher wages can benefit employers by reducing turnover and increasing worker effort.
+Raising the minimum wage also can be expected to benefit communities and the broader economy as workers spend their higher earnings at local businesses, and higher wages can benefit employers by reducing turnover and increasing productivity.